Here's how one college system kept Covid-19 cases down as they surged throughout the state - KESQ

 Doubling down

-The university system is not resting on the current success, Ferrini-Mundi says, with some additional measures coming.
+The university system is not resting on the current success, Ferrini-Mundy says, with some additional measures coming.

 The university is making phone calls, sending text messages, e-mails, app reminders, holding one-on-one support sessions on Zoom and a Covid-19 hotline to try and get them all into compliance.